 - Poor wireless charging options

-After a few years of speculation, the Google Pixel Fold is finally here.
+After a few years of speculation, the Google Pixel Fold is here.
 It’s another one of those firsts for Google, as this is the company’s very first foldable Android smartphone.

 Foldables have been around for quite some time now, but in the U.S., it’s pretty much just Samsung in the market with the Galaxy Z Fold series.
-Across the pond, there are a few more foldable options with the Honor Magic Vs and Huawei Mate X2, but those are a bit disappointing, and overall, that’s still not a lot of options.
+Across the pond, there are a few more foldable options with the Honor Magic Vs and Huawei Mate X2, but those are a bit disappointing, and overall, there are still not a lot of options.

 The design of the Google Pixel Fold is one of the best things about it, especially when compared to the current competition.

 The Pixel Fold chassis is a blend of glass, plastic, and aluminum.
 The folded front and back feature Gorilla Glass Victus, while the unfolded front is plastic.
 The frame itself is made of aluminum, and the device has an IPX8 water-resistance rating.

 When closed, instead of being super narrow and tall like the Samsung Galaxy Z Fold, the Pixel Fold is shorter and wider with a 5.8-inch cover display — making it look and feel like a regular-sized phone (by comparison, the Galaxy Z Fold 4 cover display is 6.2-inches).